Phoenix-64/NEC2PHASEPAT/readme.md

 # A bridge between NEC and PHASEPAT32
-This program takes a NEC output file as input and produces the e and h field .dat files required by PHASEPAT32 and PHASEPAT
+This program takes a NEC output file as input and produces the e and h field .dat files required by PHASEPAT32 and [PHASEPAT](http://www.w1ghz.org/10g/software.htm) writen by [W1GHZ](http://www.w1ghz.org/).
 For the details behind the data look at [Theoretical_Details.md](Theoretical_Details.md)

 ## How to setup the NEC sim: